-The Northern Territory is a great place for international students who are looking for a tropical and relaxed lifestyle.
+The Northern Territory is great for international students looking for a tropical and relaxed lifestyle.

-People are attracted to the NT because of its stunning natural landscapes, culturally rich societies, thriving economy and unique education and employment opportunities.
+People are attracted to the NT because of its stunning natural landscapes, culturally rich societies, thriving economy and outstanding education and employment opportunities.

-If you are planning to pursue your education in the Northern Territory, then this article is for you.
+If you plan to pursue your education in the Northern Territory, this article is for you.

 The population of students in the NT is about 10,000.
-Out of these, 57% are domestic students, and 43% are international students.
-There are various high-quality education institutions in the Northern Territory that provide a wide range of courses.
+Of these, 57% are domestic students, and 43% are international students.
+High-quality education institutions in the Northern Territory provide a wide range of courses.

-Charles Darwin University is the main higher education provider in the NT and is ranked in the top 2% of the worlds universities.
+Charles Darwin University is the leading higher education provider in the NT and is ranked in the top 2% of the world's universities.
 It is one of the best universities in Australia.
 International students who study here enjoy a comfortable learning environment and modern facilities.

-The Northern territory is popularly known for offering specialised courses such as South Asian studies, indigenous health, indigenous knowledge, tropical and desert science.
-Students can choose from other best courses to study in Australia like nursing, business education, and law.
+The Northern Territory is popularly known for offering specialised courses such as South Asian studies, indigenous health, indigenous knowledge, and tropical and desert science.
+Students can choose from other best courses to study in Australia, like nursing, business education, and law.

-The overall study experience in the Northern Territory is enriched by unique cultural and social opportunities.
-It has interesting career prospects for graduates and outstanding part-time job opportunities for students.
+Unique cultural and social opportunities enrich the overall study experience in the Northern Territory.
+It has exciting career prospects for graduates and outstanding student part-time job opportunities.
 Also, the unemployment rate in the Northern Territory is the lowest in the country.

 The Northern Territory has a lot to offer.
-It is a perfect choice for international students who are seeking a multicultural society and a comfortable outdoor lifestyle.
+It is perfect for international students seeking a multicultural society and a comfortable outdoor lifestyle.

-Capital of the Northern Territory, Darwin, is the only tropical capital city in Australia that boasts a relaxed environment.
-The NT is the most cultural and natural destinations that promotes an energetic market scene and multicultural art.
+The capital of the Northern Territory, Darwin, is the only tropical capital city in Australia that boasts a relaxed environment.
+The NT is the most cultural and natural destination, promoting an energetic market scene and multicultural art.

-The world heritage - Kakadu National Park is also located in the Northern Territory.
-Students can relax at the beaches and tropical gardens, watch movies at the Deckchair cinema or visit night clubs and restaurants on Mitchell Street.
-Darwin is also popular for its events like the Darwin Festival and the Darwin Beer Can Regatta.
+Kakadu National Park's world heritage is also located in the Northern Territory.
+Students can relax at the beaches and tropical gardens, watch movies at the Deckchair cinema or visit nightclubs and restaurants on Mitchell Street.
+Darwin is famous for events like the Darwin Festival and the Darwin Beer Can Regatta.

 Alice Springs is located further South and is the second major city in the Northern Territory after Darwin.
-There, students can explore exceptional outback wonders like Uluru.
-Alice Springs offers many opportunities for trekking and other adventurous outoor activities.
+There, students can explore remarkable outback wonders like Uluru.
+Alice Springs offers many opportunities for trekking and other adventurous outdoor activities.

-Rugby and AFL are the famous sports in the Northern Territory including basketball, cricket, and soccer.
+Rugby and AFL are famous sports in the Northern Territory, including basketball, cricket, and soccer.
 Fishing is also a common pastime amongst locals residing in the NT area.

 The Northern Territory has two distinct climate zones.
-Darwin, which is situated in the northern end has a tropical climate with both dry and wet seasons.
+Darwin, situated in the northern end, has a tropical climate with dry and wet seasons.

-The temperature in Darwin is in the low 30s throughout the year, but the temperature in the south region during winters reaches 20°C.
+The temperature in Darwin is in the low 30s throughout the year.
+Still, the temperature in the southern region during winter reaches 20°C.

 4. Housing and Lodging

-In the Northern Territory, the average weekly rent for a house is AUD $500, while the average rent for a unit is AUD $400.
-In Darwin, the average weekly rent for a house is $590, whereas for a unit its AUD $380.
-The student rental market is extremely competitive in the Northern Territory.
+In the Northern Territory, the average weekly rent for a house is AUD 500, while the average rent for a unit is AUD 400.
+In Darwin, the average weekly rent for a house is $590, whereas, for a unit, it's AUD 380.
+The student rental market is highly competitive in the Northern Territory.

-You can visit the housing service of your institution for any advice related to renting a house or a unit.
-It’s important to note that these prices may vary within different cities and towns.
+You can visit your institution's housing service for advice on renting a house or a unit.
+It's important to note that these prices may vary within different cities and towns.

-The Northern Territory offers convenient modes of transportation in Australia to all the students.
-Buses run frequently in peak times between central Darwin and campuses of Charles Darwin University located at Palmerston and Casuarina.
+The Northern Territory offers convenient modes of transportation in Australia to all students.
+Buses frequently run in peak times between central Darwin and the campuses of Charles Darwin University located at Palmerston and Casuarina.